-If a teacher is offered a position of less than half time and does not accept the offer of employment, their refusal of the offer does not constitute a resignation and they retain their rights to recall to a half time or greater position to which they are entitled under the terms of this A greement.
+If a teacher is offered a position of less than half- time and does not accept the offer of employment, their refusal of the offer does not constitute a resignation and they retain their rights to recall to a half- time or greater position to which they are entitled under the terms of this Agreement.

-Having been placed in a fractional position, a teacher on recall is entitled to reassignment to any larger position which becomes available to which the teacher is entitled under the terms of this Agreement, if such assignment is desired by the teacher; e.g., a teacher recalled to a half-time Grade 2 position is entitled to the first full-time Grade K-6 position which becomes available.
-If two or more teachers within the same discipline are placed in fractional positions, they are entitled to reassignment to larger positions, which become available in the order of their standing on the recall list.
+Having been placed in a fractional position, a teacher on recall is entitled to reassignment to any greater position to which the teacher is entitled, that becomes available under the terms of this Agreement, if such assignment is desired by the teacher; e.g., a teacher recalled to a half-time Grade 2 position is entitled to the first full-time Grade K-6 position which becomes available.
+If two or more teachers within the same discipline are placed in fractional positions, they are entitled to reassignment to larger positions that become available in the order of their standing on the recall list.